LICENSE FOR PROBLEM CONCEPT MAPS

 Commercial Entity-a business entity that incorporates the Maps into an electronic health record or healthcare terminology software for the purpose of distributing the software to an End User or other third party.

+II.
 Terms for Everyone

 1. You may download and use the Maps for research and educational purposes, and incorporate the information contained within the Maps into electronic health records and healthcare terminology software for commercial or non-commercial purposes, subject to the terms and conditions of this Agreement.